jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ## GloVe

+### Overview

 GloVe (Global Vectors) is another architecture for producing word embeddings.
-It improves on some key downsides of the skip-gram model.
-The main downside of the skip-gram is the loss of corpus statistics due to capturing information one window at a time.
-To solve this, GloVe incorporates word co-occurrence counts to capture global information about context.
+It improves on a key downside of the skip-gram model, which is the loss of corpus statistics due to capturing information one window at a time.
+To solve this, GloVe uses word co-occurrence counts to capture global information about the corpus.

 > On the other hand, methods that rely solely on co-occurrence counts (eg: SVD on the co-occurrence matrix) fail to capture rich relationships between words.
 GloVe tries to incorporate the advantages of both the skip-gram model and count-based models.

->  GloVe, for Global Vectors, because the global corpus statistics are captured directly by the model.

-### Overview

-The skip-gram model uses negative sampling to bypass the bottleneck of naive softmax loss.
-GloVe takes a different approach to this by changing the problem from classification to regression.
-For each pair of word vectors, GloVe tries to minimize the difference between their dot product and log co-occurrence count.
+The skip-gram model uses negative sampling to bypass softmax's bottleneck of having to iterate over the entire vocabulary.
+GloVe takes a different approach by changing the problem from classification to regression. **GloVe learns by minimizing the difference between word vector dot product and their log co-occurrence counts.**

 ### Deep Dive